thruthesky/fireflutter/docs/english/dynamic_link.md

 It will depend on your design if you want to put the links or redirection urls in the HTML and how to do it.

-You can also add these that will be replaced by the values in Firestore \_link\_ collection.
+You can also add these in your HTML that will be replaced by the values in Firestore \_link\_ collection or the query parameters of the link.

 1. #{{deepLinkUrl}}
-This will be set by `urlScheme`.
+This will be set depending on the value of `urlScheme` from Firestore.
+For example, if the `urlScheme` is `myapp`, the deepLinkUrl will be `myapp://link`.

 2. #{{webUrl}}
 This will be replaced by `webUrl`.